Military repels Boko Haram attack in Borno — Nigeria Today

 The statement stated that unfortunately, one soldier lost his life during the attack.

-“Items recovered include: one rocket propelled gun, seven tubes,one anti-aircraft gun, two AK 47 rifles andtwoempty magazines,” he added.
+"Items recovered include: one rocket propelled gun, seven tubes, one anti-aircraft gun, two AK 47 rifles

 Do you have something awesome to share with the world?
 Click here to share